+ Learn the difference between active and passive investment strategies.

 Part III – Technical analysis

-Technical analysis is a general term covering analysis and strategies based on identifying trends and movements away from trend, or identifying patterns in asset prices and volumes.
+Technical analysis is a general term covering analysis and strategies based on identifying trends and divergence from trend, or identifying patterns in asset prices and volumes.
 In its most extreme form, technical analysis is data mining and number crunching with little or no regard to the company name, its business, its industry or any other fundamental quality of the company.
 In the extreme, a technical analyst, or “quant” couldn’t tell you what business the company she was analyzing was in…

 Technical analysis has become easier thanks to advances in computing, especially personal computing.
 Analysts have enough computing power on their desks to crunch millions of numbers almost instantly.
 This makes it easier to perform technical analysis, but what numbers to crunch, and what to do with them requires skill and experience.